New York City Subway: OMNY

 On October 23, 2017, it was announced that the MetroCard would be phased out and replaced by OMNY, a contactless fare payment system by San Diego-based Cubic Transportation Systems, with fare payment being made using Apple Pay, Google Pay, debit/credit cards with near-field communication technology, or radio-frequency identification cards.
-OMNY was available on all MTA buses and at all subway stations by December 31, 2020, and the MTA plans to stop selling MetroCards on December 31, 2025.
+OMNY was available on all MTA buses and at all subway stations by December 31, 2020.